profminton/pythonOOF/README.md

 # PythonOOF: Bridging Python and Modern Fortran OOP

-PythonOOF is an innovative software bridge facilitating seamless interaction between Python class objects and Modern Fortran's derived-type classes, focusing especially on those with allocatable array components and type-bound procedures.
-This repository is perfect for users who wish to leverage both the ease of Python and the computational efficiency of Fortran in an object-oriented fashion.
+PythonOOF is a working example of how one could go about building a software bridge facilitating seamless interaction between Python class objects and Modern Fortran's derived-type classes, focusing especially on those with allocatable array components and type-bound procedures.

 ## Key Features